Using the Cloudera Observability user interface

 Cloudera Observability enables you to identify and address abnormal or degraded performance problems by establishing baselines from health issues that also enable a performance comparison of your workloads.
 The Cloudera Observability baseline metrics measure the current performance of a job against the average performance of previous runs.
 They use performance data from 30 of the most recent runs of a job and require a minimum of three runs.
 The baseline comparisons start with the fourth run of a job.

-Location: The baseline for a job or a query is found on the Baseline page, which is accessed by selecting the workload cluster for analysis and then in the Trend chart widget, select the engine for analysis, and then depending on the engine, click Total Jobs or Total Queries.
-From the Jobs or Queries page, select the job or query of interest and then select the Baseline tab.
+Location: The baseline for a job or a query is found on the Baseline page, which is accessed by selecting the environment, followed by the cluster and then the engine for analysis, then depending on the engine, clicking the Total Jobs or Total Queries in the Job Trend chart widget, selecting the job or query of interest, and then selecting the Baseline tab.

-The following images show some of the baseline and comparison metrics that are provided:
+The following images show a few of the baseline and comparison metrics that are provided:

 • This image shows the comparison between the baseline performance metrics and the current job run: